No-Cash-7970/duckySigner/docs/decisions/20250621-use-paseto-for-security-tokens.md

 ## Decision Outcome

 Chose PASETO.
-It is easier to use because it requires less effort to use it securely and safely transmit it through localhost without SSL/TLS.
+It is easier to use because it requires less effort to use it securely and transmit it safely through localhost without SSL/TLS.

 **Confidence:** Medium.
 Both the server and dApps should be able to handle PASETOs.
+However, PASETO is relatively unknown in the web development world.

 ## Pros and Cons of the Options